nixus619/nixus619.github.io/src/content/work/odinProject.md

 ---

 ### Background
 I started working on the Odin project to enhance my full-stack web development skills and begin creating my own websites.
 More info can be found on my github repo with all completed projects.
-Please see <a href="https://github.com/nixus619"> here </a>
+For my full github repo, please see <a href="https://github.com/nixus619"> here </a>

+### Projects completed so far
+- <a href="https://github.com/nixus619/css-exercises"> CSS/Flex exercises workbook </a>
+- <a href="https://github.com/nixus619/foundations-landing-page"> Example landing page using CSS/HTML </a> (more info <a href="/work/landingpageodin"> here </a>)